AMReX-Astro/MAESTROeX/docs/_sources/thermo_notes.rst.txt

-Determining which stability criterion we want to enforce in creating the initial model is complicated by the phenomenon of semiconvection, which occurs when the Ledoux criterion is statisfied but the Schwarzchild is not, i.e.
+Determining which stability criterion we want to enforce in creating the initial model is complicated by the phenomenon of semiconvection, which occurs when the Ledoux criterion is satisfied but the Schwarzchild is not, i.e.

 .. math::